-Analogous federal cases55 deciding whether to award fees to defendant-intervenors under 42 U.S.C. § 1988 support this approach, particularly Christiansburg Garment Co. v.
-EEOC, which held that defendants and defendant-intervenors may receive fees only if the plaintiff's action was "frivolous, unreasonable, or without foundation."56 The federal cases explain that the purpose of a private attorney general fee-shifting statute is "not advanced by an award of attorney's fees under prevailing plaintiff standards to a defendant-intervenor, who, like the other defendants in the case, opposed the plaintiffs' attempt to assert their federal constitutional rights."57 The Third Circuit Court of Appeals found it would be "unprecedented" to force an unsuccessful plaintiff to pay even 25 percent of the fees awarded to defendant-intervenors.58 and who would have standing to bring their own lawsuit, 60 are treated the same as plaintiffs under Christiansburg Garment: They are entitled to fees if they prevail, and they are protected from any payment of fees if they do not, unless their complaint in intervention was frivolous, unreasonable, or without foundation.
-61
+Analogous federal cases67 deciding whether to award fees to defendant-intervenors under 42 U.S.C. § 1988 support this approach, particularly Christiansburg Garment Co. v.
+EEOC, which holds that defendants and defendant-intervenors may receive fees only if the plaintiff's action was "frivolous, unreasonable, or without foundation."68 The federal cases explain that the purpose of a private attorney general fee-shifting statute is "not advanced by an award of attorney's fees under prevailing plaintiff standards to a defendant-intervenor, who, like the other defendants in the case, opposed the plaintiffs' attempt to assert their federal constitutional rights."69 The Third Circuit Court of Appeals found it would be "unprecedented" to force an unsuccessful plaintiff to pay even 25 percent of the fees awarded to defendant-intervenors.70

 Only defendant-intervenors who, as a practical matter, act in the manner of plaintiffs may be entitled to fees.
-59 As "functional plaintiffs," defendant-intervenors who assert their own constitutional claims.
+The same as plaintiffs, defendant-intervenors who assert their own constitutional claims, and who would have standing to bring their own lawsuit, are treated the same as plaintiffs under Christiansburg Garment: They are entitled to fees if they prevail, and they are protected from any payment of fees unless their complaint in intervention was frivolous, unreasonable, or without foundation.
+The same as plaintiffs under Christiansburg Garment:

-The application of Christiansburg Garment to defendant-intervenors who acted as functional plaintiffs found early purchase in a New York district court case.
+The application of Christiansburg Garment to defendant-intervenors who acted as functional plaintiffs found early purchase in a New York district court.
 In Kirkland v.
-New York State Department of Correctional Services, 62 minority corrections officers challenged the constitutionality of the state's civil service examination for promotion to Correction Sergeant, alleging it discriminated on the basis of race.
-63 The officers prevailed after a trial, but the court deferred a decision on the remedy.
-At that stage of the proceedings, nonminority provisional sergeants who would have received permanent positions but for the prior order of the court successfully moved to intervene aligned with the defendants, alleging that the proposed remedial plan would violate their own constitutional rights.
-64 The court ultimately upheld the remedial decree, and then the plaintiffs requested fees from the defendant-intervenors.65 The court held that the purpose of the Civil Rights Act (including its fee-shifting provision) was to encourage plaintiffs to bring constitutional claims to court.
-Because the defendant-intervenors were "functionally plaintiffs" who brought claims alleging violation of their own constitutional rights, the court reasoned, they should be protected the same as plaintiffs would be from being forced to pay fees without a finding of frivolous or meritless action.66
+New York State Department of Correctional Services, 74 minority corrections officers challenged the constitutionality of the state's civil service examination for promotion to Correction Sergeant, alleging it discriminated on the basis of race.
+75 The officers prevailed after a trial, but the court deferred a decision on the remedy.
+At this stage of the proceedings, nonminority provisional sergeants who would have received permanent positions but for the prior order of the court successfully moved to intervene aligned with the defendants, alleging that the proposed remedial plan violated their own constitutional rights.
+76 After litigation that ultimately upheld the remedial decree, the plaintiffs requested fees from the defendant-intervenors.
+The Kirkland court held that the purpose of the Civil Rights Act (including its fee-shifting provision) was to encourage plaintiffs to bring constitutional claims to court.
+Because the defendant-intervenors were "functionally plaintiffs" who brought claims alleging violation of their own constitutional rights, the court reasoned, they should be protected as plaintiffs from being assessed the opponent's fees without a finding of frivolous or meritless action.
+The saction of the plaintiffs from being assessed the opponent's fees without a finding of frivolous or meritless action.

-The Seventh Circuit Court of Appeals applied the same "functional plaintiff" principle in King v.
-State Board of Elections, 67 a redistricting case.
+The Seventh Circuit Court of Appeals applied the "functional plaintiff" principle in King v.
+State Board of Elections, 79 a redistricting case.
 In 1990, when the Illinois Legislature failed to redraw congressional districts following the census, plaintiffs sued the state to have the existing district map declared unconstitutional.
-68 African American and Hispanic individuals and advocacy groups intervened to protect their interests under the Voting Rights Act, and served as the primary opposition to the plaintiffs.
-The state remained a passive spectator.
-69 Ultimately, the court issued an order containing a new redistricting plan that it required the state to use until the Legislature reapportioned the districts.
-70
+80 African-American and Hispanic individuals and advocacy groups intervened to protect their interests under the Voting Rights Act and served as the primary opposition to the plaintiffs, as the state remained a passive spectator.
+81 Ultimately, the court issued an order containing a new redistricting plan that it required the state to use until the Legislature reapportioned the districts.
+82